Colonial Navy captured its first conference championship over the weekend

 Two-Time All-American from Hobart to Lead Colonials' Transition to Varsity Status

-"John comes to GW with the right blend of what we value most in our head coaches, and that is a proven history of winning and athletic excellence at other universities with sterling academic reputations like George Washington," said GW Director of Athletics and Recreation Patrick Nero.
+"John came to GW with the right blend of what we value most in our head coaches, and that is a proven history of winning and athletic excellence at other universities with sterling academic reputations like George Washington," said GW Director of Athletics and Recreation Patrick Nero.
 "He is highly regarded in the sailing world and we're confident in John's ability to guide GW Sailing from the elite club team that it was into a team that can achieve considerable success nationally in the varsity ranks."

 In his three years at Dartmouth, Coach Pearce led the Big Green to two appearances at the Inter-Collegiate Sailing Association (ICSA) National Championships, including an eighth place finish at the 2009 Women's National Championship.
 During Coach Pearce's tenure, Dartmouth's women's sailing team peaked at No. 7 in Sailing World's varsity rankings, while the Big Green's co-ed team reached No.16 in the nation.